-'''

-[armadillo ~]# cat /sys/class/leds/yellow/trigger

-[none] mmc0 timer heartbeat default-on
+[armadillo ~]# cat /sys/class/leds/yellow/trigger [none] mmc0 timer heartbeat default-on

-'''

-Figure 9.5.
+Figure 8.5.
 Displaying LED3 Timer

-9.2.
+8.2.
 GPIO

-The Armadillo-400 Series GPIO are implemented as generic GPIO.
-The GPIO can be controlled with the files under the GPIO directories.
-For the GPIO directories and corresponding GPIO, refer to Table 9.3, "GPIO and GPIO Directories".
+The Armadillo-400 Series GPIO are supported as GPIO class devices.
+The GPIO can be controlled with the files under the GPIO class directories.
+For the GPIO class directories and corresponding GPIO, refer to Table 8.3, "GPIO and GPIO Class Directories".